rodrigocastillogl/convolutional-neural-networks/README.md

 (MLP) is a good idea.

-But when our data are images (usually this involves very large input data) we can take advantage of the fact that they exhibit rich structure that can be exploited using *Convolutional Neural Networks*.
+But when our data are images (usually this involves very large input data) we can take advantage of the fact that they exhibit rich structure that can be exploited using *Convolutional Neural Networks* (CNNs).

 To detect objects in an image, we would like a model that recognizes them wherever they appear in the image.
 We can achive this considering the following characteristics for the model: